ishita-dg/ScrambleTests/README.md

 Code to generate Compositional dataset based on comparisons, SNLI data analysis and scripts for augmented training is in the training-exepriments branch.

+Dataset used in the paper is here: https://github.com/ishita-dg/ScrambleTests/tree/training-experiment/testData/new

 Code in main branch generates a smaller but more general composotional dataset, sets up classifiers, downloads and tokenizes data.

 ## Instructions ##